Safe-haven dollar hits one-month low on vaccine hopes

 July 15 - Risk sentiment revived in currency markets on Wednesday as progress toward a COVID-19 vaccine helped equities rebound and commodity currencies strengthen, pushing the dollar to a one-month low.

-The U.S. company Moderna MRNA.O has produced an experimental COVID-19 vaccine that provoked immune responses in all 45 volunteers, sparking a risk-on mood.
+U.S. company Moderna MRNA.Ohas produced an experimental COVID-19 vaccine that provoked immune responses in all 45 volunteers, sparking markets' risk-on mood.

 But there was still some cause for caution, with worsening U.S.-China tensions and fears about the economic impact of a second wave of coronavirus in the United States.